hekaikyle/Call-Analysis-Group-29/README.md

 2. whether illegal parking incidents are a larger fraction of total 311 incidents in 10025 area than they are in general

-Zip code chosen: 10025 , NYC
+## Zip code chosen: 10025 , NYC

-Group name: group 29
+## Group name: group 29

-Section: 001
+## Section: 001

-Name and UNI:
+## Name and UNI

 Kai He, UNI kh3069

 Abhirat Shinde, UNI aas2357

-Project Description:
+## Project Description

+### Top10.ipynb

+### Parking.ipynb

+1. Read data from the csv file
+2. Confirm there're no missing data in 'Unique Key' and 'Complaint Type' column, and confirm that the data only include calls in 2020
+3. Filter the original df to only include illegal parking calls in 2020
+4. Compute number of total incidents and number of illegal parking incidents, in whole NYC and in 10025 area, respectively, by counting the unique keys of each incident
+5. Compute illegal parking fractions, both in general NYC and 10025 area, and compare them